 Remote Control of Noise Case Studies

-Wood Burning Power Station Fan – USA: silencer replaced to improve efficiency
+Wood Burning Power Station Fan – USA: silencer deleted, improved efficiency, less noise

-The efficiency of a 3m, 1.5MW wood burning boiler fan installed at Schiller power station in New Hampshire as part of one of the largest renewable energy projects in the U.S. was dramatically improved by replacing a traditional silencer with our aerodynamic noise control technology.
-The fan feeds into a stack which had a large conventional silencer installed to prevent high noise levels disturbing local residents.
-As the silencer had a drastic impact on fan efficiency, it was removed.
-Our aerodynamic source control technology was retro-fitted within a 12 hour downtime window.
-This not only eliminated the low-frequency tonal noise problem at a minute fraction of the cost of the silencer it had usurped, but as it also reduced the fan to power consumption, it paid for itself very quickly.
+The efficiency of a 3m, 1.5MW wood burning boiler fan installed at Schiller power station in New Hampshire (one of the largest renewable energy projects in the U.S.) was dramatically improved by replacing a traditional silencer with our aerodynamic noise control technology.
+The fan feeds a stack that included a large conventional silencer to prevent noise complaints from local residents.
+As the silencer had a drastic impact on fan efficiency, it was removed and our aerodynamic source control technology retro-fitted within a 12-hour downtime window.
+This not only eliminated the low-frequency tonal noise problem at a minute fraction of the cost of the silencer it had usurped, but as it also reduced the fan to power consumption, it soon paid for itself.

 This international project was managed remotely from our UK offices.
 By analysing and interpreting data acquired locally to our specifications, we were able to dispense with site visits and reduce the entire process from initial contact to problem solved to a matter of weeks.

 Offshore Hydraulic Power Pack Acoustic Enclosure Design

 The manufacturer of hydraulic power packs for offshore use had to meet a tight customer noise specification.
 As the pack had to be fitted with a frame anyway, we designed the technical features of the acoustic enclosure panels and silencers in conjunction with SoundDampedSteel who supplied both the highly damped laminated steel used and the enclosure itself.
 Our involvement was carried out entirely by email and mobile phone (live pictures from site).

 Vibrating Sieve Diagnosis and Control